Ironbound Fados, a microchap - Ghost City Press - May 2019

 Featuring poetry from a wide range of emerging and established poets.
 As of January 2019, No Tender Fences has raised $2102 for immigrant rights group RAICES - Texas.

-The e-book is no longer for sale, but there are plans (in progress) to eventually publish a print version in 2020.
+The e-book is no longer for sale, but there are plans (in progress) to eventually publish a print version.
 I will update here as those plans become more concrete.